Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 - Pet-friendly building (cats and small dogs welcome, $50/month pet rent)

-Practical Details (1-2 sentences): Address common questions directly: “Rent is $2,650/month with $2,650 security deposit.
-Utilities: Tenant pays PG&E, trash included.
+Practical Details (1–2 sentences): Address common questions directly.
+“Rent is $2,650/month with a $2,650 security deposit.
+Tenant pays PG&E; trash is included.
 Available June 1st.
-First showing this Saturday 10am-12pm.”
+First showing this Saturday 10am–12pm.”

-Managing Showings and Applications
+Managing Showings and Applications in Oakland

 Showing Coordination Strategy